 Photo: Burke Museum

-UPDATE: The Burke Museum is closing at the end of 2018 to prepare to reopen in its new, improved facility.
+UPDATE: The Burke Museum is closing at the end of 2018 to prepare to reopen in its new, improved facility, which is scheduled to open in fall 2019.
 Admission will be free Dec.
 26-30, so check it out while you still can!

 ALSO: They're planning a gala New Year's Eve party (21+ only) beginning at 8 p.m. on Dec.
 31. Here's how they describe it: "Past and present will collide in a kaleidoscope of light and color.
 Come experience eight rooms of movement and sound as DJs, live bands, dancers, artists and slam poets come together to celebrate as the Burke takes flight into a new year and a new building."